aws/aws-lc/README.md

 ## Security issue notifications

-If you discover a potential security issue in AWS-LC we ask that you notify AWS Security via our
+If you discover a potential security issue in AWS-LC, we ask that you notify AWS Security via our
 [vulnerability reporting page](https://aws.amazon.com/security/vulnerability-reporting/).
 Please do **not** create a public GitHub issue.